OpenACC/openacc-best-practices-guide/02-Porting.markdown

 may also be necessary to restructure loops to expose additional parallelism for the accelerator or to reduce the frequency of data movement.
-Frequently code refactoring that was motivated by improving performance on parallel accelerators bring benefit to traditional CPUs as well.
+Frequently code refactoring that was motivated by improving performance on parallel accelerators is beneficial to traditional CPUs as well.

 #### Deploy ####
 Once an important portion of the application has been accelerated by the above steps the programmer should check for correctness and return to the analysis step to identify the next important region of the code to accelerate.
 It is through repeated application of this cycle that an application will realize the benefit of acceleration.
+This document will not discuss steps for deploying the code changes from the above sections, since this process is no different than deploying other optimizations and will vary according to the practices and policies of the code development team.

 ---